suidouble/suidouble_metadata/README.md

 #### Running unit tets

-Compressing function is expensive and slow.
-If unit test fails with timeout, increase gas for it:
+There're few heavy unit tests I tried to comment out, but in case you want to run them, you can increase gas limit for testing:

 ```bash
 sui move test --gas-limit 5000000000
 ```
+Not obvious, but it works for running tests falling into timeouts.

 #### todo

  - optimization of compress function
- - javacript library to deserialize data on the client side and perform compression to prepare vector to sui
+ - javacrript library to serialize/deserialize metadata on the client side
+ - javascript for time capsules encrypting
+ - some web UI to edit/debug/prettyprint metadata

 #### License